 ESIL Collaborative Book Prize

-The deadline for submitting books to be considered for the 2023 Collaborative Book Prize is 31 January 2023.
+The deadline for the receipt of books that are submitted for the 2024 Collaborative Book Prize is 15 February 2024.

 Please find the ESIL Collaborative Book Prize Guidelines here.

 The ESIL Collaborative Book Prize was created in 2022, as a counterpart to the ESIL Monograph Prize.